IshaGeurtsen/Ulam-spirals/README.md

 <img src="Capture.PNG">

 To run this program, you need to have python 3 installed.
-Execute the following command on a commandline.
+1. clone this repository.
+2. open the directory Ulam-spirals in a terminal.
+3. finally run
     $ `python ulam_spiral.py`